The capability now exists for your auditors to inspect a

 possible before (biometric security), or greatly enhances the current state of

-the art.
-Template Drawings The idea here is to provide a stock set of layouts for homes
+The idea here is to provide a stock set of layouts for homes

 or commercial structures that your auditors most frequently deal with.
 These